 1.b) Theory of Quantum Mechanics or Quantum Physics

-With its non-academic perspective, the presentation of this book addresses to both experts in the field of Elementary Particle Physics and to the public in general.
+With its non-academic perspective, the presentation of this book addresses to both experts in the field of Elementary Particle Physics and the public in general.

 The theory of Quantum Mechanics emerged in the 1920s with the first theories on the atom’s structure and its elementary particles; more precisely, it begun with the explanation of the photoelectric effect by Einstein, taking a step towards the physical approach of the concept of the Planck constant.